 Many describe Maryland blue crab meat as tasting “crabbier” than other crustaceans.
 The flavor is stronger than king and snow crab, and it is lightly sweet.
 Blue crabs have a very delicate texture and a low oil content.
 Maryland blue crabs are known for their high fat content, which is intensely flavorful.

 Blue crabs are very palatable, which means they are a great entry point for diners new to crab.
 The flavor is very simple and easy to appreciate – unlike the more complex, briny flavors of the Dungeness, another popular option.
 Blue crabs are also often easier to secure and cheaper to buy, making this the perfect beginner crab.
+Now that you can order blue crabs online from various vendors, these tasty crabs have expanded their reach beyond just the eastern US.

 Best Cooking Methods for Maryland Blue Crab